sumurthy/Js-Spec-Gen/markdown/chartgridlines.md

-# ChartGridlines Object (JavaScript API for Excel)
+# ChartGridlines Object (JavaScript API for Word)

-_Excel 2016, Excel Online, Excel for iPad, Excel for Mac_
+_Word 2016, Word for iPad, Word for Mac_

 Represents major or minor gridlines on a chart axis.